 The single measurement precision of product CO2\IASA\NLIS (from IASI on Metop-A) is 1 ppm.
-The mean bias (global offset) is 0.96 ppm.
+The mean bias (global offset) is 1.21 ppm.
 The estimated relative accuracy is around 1 ppm.
 The probability that the < 0.5 ppm user requirement is met has been estimated to 50% taking into account the uncertainty of the reference data and assessment method.
-The product is also very stable (0.06 +/- 0.10 ppm/year (1-sigma)) meeting the requirement for long-term drift stability.
-The performance of product CO2\IASB\NLIS (from IASI on Metop-B) is similar.
+The product is also very stable (0.03 +/- 0.06 ppm/year (1-sigma)) meeting the requirement for long-term drift stability.
+The performance of products CO2\IASB\NLIS (from IASI on Metop-B) and CO2\IASC\NLIS (from IASI on Metop-C) is similar.